-Specific training will be provided to develop evaluators' and teacher's data literacy and creation of the two SMART goals by which teachers will be evaluated.
-A full day training session will support and/or enhance the abilities and skills of each teacher to communicate their goals for student learning outcomes and achievement.
+Specific training will be provided to develop evaluators' and teachers' data literacy and creation of a SMART goal by which teachers will be evaluated.
+A training session to support and/or enhance the abilities and skills of each teacher to communicate their goals for student learning outcomes and achievement.
 The content of the training will include, but not be limited to: